This guide explains how to get started with the Pix4D mobile application. For more information about hybrid solutions integrating the app, click here.

 2. An email is sent when the upload is finished and the processing is initiated.

 3. Another email is sent when the processing is finished.
-Click the link in the email to reach the project page on Pix4D Cloud and visualize the results.
+Click the link in the email to reach the project page on Pix4D Cloud.
 For more information: 208278623.